-The order of Carnivora includes over 280 species of mammal worldwide, including cats, canines, bears, members of the raccoon family, weasel family, and marine mammals, among others.
+The order of Carnivora includes over 280 species of mammals worldwide, including cats, canines, bears, members of the raccoon family, weasel family, and marine mammals, among others.

 Carnivora comes from the Latin caro “flesh” and vorare “to devour.
 Carnivorans include common animals such as grizzly bears, raccoons, ocelots, and wolves.

 Members of the order Carnivora are called carnivorans.
 The word carnivore applies to all meat-eating animals.
-Some carnivorans are omnivores or herbivores, eating plant matter as well as meat.
+Some carnivorans are omnivores or herbivores, eating plant matter and meat.

 Carnivorans come in many sizes.
 The smallest member of the order is the least weasel, with the polar bear being the largest.